About Guadalajara

 Money-Saving Tips:

-- Opt for street food and local markets for budget-friendly meals.
+1. Eat like a local: Opt for street food or local markets for affordable and authentic meals.

 Best Value Seasons:

-- Visit Guadalajara during the shoulder seasons of spring (March to May) and fall (September to November) for pleasant weather and lower accommodation prices.
+- Visit during the shoulder seasons of spring (March to May) and fall (September to November) for pleasant weather and fewer crowds.

-- Book accommodation in advance, especially during major festivals like Dia de los Muertos in November, to secure better rates.
+- Book accommodation in advance for better rates, especially during festivals like Dia de los Muertos in November.

 Local Payment Customs and Tipping Practices:

-- Unexpected transportation costs like airport transfers or day trips.
+- Unexpected transportation costs for day trips or excursions

 Local Tips & Insights